 Fellowships, Scholarships, Grants & Awards

 The Toulouse Graduate School offers a variety of fellowships, scholarships, grants and awards.
 These can range from $500 a semester to $34,000 a year, including health benefits.
-Some academic departments offer nationally competitive scholarships as well as travel grants and employment stipends.
+Some academic departments offer nationally competitive scholarships as well as travel awards and employment stipends.

 Additionally, any UNT scholarships of $1,000 or more per academic year may include an out-of-state tuition waiver, when meeting state requirements.

 Award deadlines vary.
 Apply early for the most options.

 - Academic Achievement Scholarship (AAS): This scholarship is available to new doctoral and master's students for the first year of study with a possible one year renewal.
 Recipients of this competitive scholarship receive $1,000 per academic year – $500 in the Fall and $500 in the Spring – and may be eligible for in-state tuition rates.
 Learn more about this scholarship.